-The world turns to path of the engineering 4.0 — Kirill Lipa, Chief Executive Officer of ZAO Transmashholding.
+The world turns to path of the engineering 4.0 — Kirill Lipa, General Director, Transmashholding.

 We propose to let go of the immediate fiscal goal in partnership with the business.
 We say that the money earned in this project could and should go into transport, energy and social infrastructure.
 Draft of the relevant resolution of the Government of the Russian Federation has already been submitted — Andrei Ivanov, Deputy Finance Minister of the Russian Federation.